JBennett45/jb-velocity-tech-test-oct25/README.md

 Dev is the watcher used for development, the watcher will be taking SCSS & JS files from the node-assets directory and outputing them in the theme assets folder.

 Run the build command when the task is finished and ready to be compiled before pushing to the repo/store.

+#### Naming Conventions
+All my css declarations tend to end with `-cst` to make sure the id/class is unique and won't ever clash with an app if one is added and use generic class names such as 'cart' etc.

+#### Theme Settings
+I've created theme settings for the font selection, background and font colours and various cart options, these can be found in the customiser > theme settings.